iocfinc/100DaysOfML/Logs.md

 An interesting read: [A Neural Network in 11 Lines of code](https://iamtrask.github.io/2015/07/12/basic-python-network/) by Trask

 And a possible supporting document would be [Siraj Raval's Deep Learning in 6 weeks](https://github.com/llSourcell/Learn_Deep_Learning_in_6_Weeks/) for a structured guide on learning Deep Learning.

+So I just got home.
+I was trying to upload the markdown files with the pictures.
+I can't seem to figure out how they work. :sad:

 ### Current Resources